 The FDA will continue to monitor and oversee vaccine production to ensure all safety protocols are followed.
 The FDA and CDC also collect and analyze information from reports of any side effects that may occur after a vaccine has been licensed.
 CDC developed a smartphone-based tool, v-safe, to identify any safety issues with COVID-19 vaccines.
 Register

 | How long will vaccine immunity last?

-Because this is a new virus with new vaccines to combat it, the length of immunity after developing COVID-19 or getting the vaccine is unknown.
+Because this is a relatively new virus with recent vaccines to combat it, the length of immunity after developing COVID-19 or getting the vaccine is unknown.

 For additional questions, consult with your health care provider.

 - The American College of Obstetrics and Gynecology.
 Practice Advisory: COVID-19 Vaccination Considerations for Obstetric–Gynecologic Care.
 September 20, 2022.
 Available at: https://www.acog.org/clinical/clinical-guidance/practice-advisory/articles/2020/12/covid-19-vaccination-considerations-for-obstetric-gynecologic-care.

 - Centers for Disease Control and Prevention.
 Frequently Asked Questions about COVID-19 Vaccination.
 September 2, 2022.
 Available at: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/faq.html.

 - Centers for Disease Control and Prevention (CDC).
 Science Brief: COVID-19 Vaccines and Vaccination.
 September 15, 2021.
 Available at: https://www.cdc.gov/coronavirus/2019-ncov/science/science-briefs/fully-vaccinated-people.html.